 (c) any right or obligation of a party to the agreement a copy of which is set forth in the First Schedule to the Iron Ore (Mount Newman) Agreement Act 1964, as that agreement is amended from time to time.

 2.4.
-Membership of port authority
+Directors of board

 (1) The board of the port authority is to comprise —